Ladies of the House: History From A Feminine Perspective

 “Women Unbound” is made possible in part with funds from the NoMAA Creative Grant Program, made possible by the JPMorgan Chase Foundation and the Upper Manhattan Empowerment Zone Development Corporation.

 “George Washington Revisits Washington Heights” is made possible in part with public funds from the Manhattan Community Arts Fund, supported by the New York City Department of Cultural Affairs in partnership with the City Council and administered by Lower Manhattan Cultural Council.

 This exhibition features period costumes from the collections of the Saratoga Springs Historical Society which are displayed within the Mansion’s period rooms.
-Empire Historic Arts designed and installed the exhibit to give the museum visitors a sense of what life was like in the 18th and 19th centuries. ” The exhibit is on display through September 2012
+Empire Historic Arts designed and installed the exhibit to give the museum visitors a sense of what life was like in the 18th and 19th centuries.”

 There’s always something new at Manhattan’s oldest house and this summer visitors will experience art that reflects the contemporary meets colonial theme, as part of “Inspired by Design,” the third annual Morris-Jumel Mansion educational and interpretive art exhibit.

 Artists representing diverse cultural and artistic backgrounds use painting, fabric arts, mixed-media, ceramic and photography to interpret the Mansion’s connection to the past and present of New York City history.
 The ten artists, who reside in Harlem, Washington Heights, Inwood and the Bronx, have their present day works installed in the museum’s historically furnished period rooms.
 The result is an exhibit that reinforces the Mansion’s mission to serve as a bridge connecting the past and present of New York City.